 - Track goal completions as you iterate your website (registrations)

-The Audience report allows you to take a sneak peak on the attributes of your users.
+The Audience report allows you to take a sneak peek at the attributes of your users.

 Let’s take a look at that particular report by clicking on Audiences and then Overview.

 With a quick glimpse you can see a range of statistics available: